leborgne-alexandre/AlexRead/README.md

 ## I'm a React and Node Developper !

 - 🌱 I’m currently learn a lot every day 🤣
-- 👯 I’m looking to join a good team
-- 🥅 2021 Goals: Learn and learn more
+- 🥅 202X Goals: Learn and learn more
 - ⚡ Fun fact: I actually like coding 🤔

 <br />